Battle of the Saintes: Opposing fleets and officers

-The British flagship was HMS Formidable under Admiral Rodney.
-Second in command was Admiral Samuel Hood, and third was Vice Admiral Francis Samuel Drake.
-As was the convention of the day, the fleet was split into three sections: Rodney had individual control as Admiral of the White of 12 ships flying the White Ensign; Drake had command of 12 ships as Admiral of the Blue flying the Blue Ensign; and Hood was Admiral of the Red with 12 ships flying the Red Ensign.
+The British flagship was HMS Formidable under Rodney.
+Second in command was Rear-Admiral of the Blue Sir Samuel Hood, and third was Rear-Admiral of the Red Francis Samuel Drake.
+As was the convention of the day, the fleet was split into three sections: Rodney had individual control as Admiral of the White of 12 ships flying the White Ensign; Drake had command of 12 ships as Rear-Admiral of the Red flying the Red Ensign; and Hood, as Rear-Admiral of the Blue, commanded 12 ships flying the Blue Ensign.

 Formidable was accompanied by three 98-gun ships: HMS Barfleur (commanded by Hood), HMS Prince George, and HMS Duke, plus the 90-gun HMS Namur.
 The remaining 31 ships were equipped with 64 to 74 guns.
 In total the British fleet had 2,620 guns compared to the French total of 2,526.
 Most of the British fleet was equipped with carronades on the upper decks, which had a major advantage in flexibility and were a great advantage at close quarters.

 In March 1782 Formidable was stationed at Gros Islet Bay between the island of St. Lucia and Pigeon Island.
-She was under the command of Admiral Rodney, serving as his flagship at the head of 36 ships of the line.
-Meanwhile, French Admiral de Grasse headed 34 ships of the line at Fort Royal Bay in Martinique.
+She was under Rodney's command, serving as his flagship at the head of 36 ships of the line.
+Meanwhile, de Grasse commanded 34 ships of the line at Fort Royal Bay in Martinique.
 Rodney had been dispatched from Britain with 12 well-fitted ships to rescue the West Indies from a series of attacks from the French, which had already resulted in the loss of several islands.
 They joined 24 ships on St. Lucia who had already seen action against the French and were undergoing repairs.